The Contrast Python agent provides runtime protection of Django, Flask and Pyramid web applications.

 pip install ./path/to/contrast-agent-<version>.tar.gz

-To hook into incoming requests and outbound responses, a middleware needs to be added to your application.
-To add the middleware to your application, see the following guidance:
+To hook into incoming requests and outbound responses, you need to add a middleware to your application.
+To add the middleware to your application, use the appropriate guidance for your framework.

 MIDDLEWARE = [ # OTHER MIDDLEWARE, 'contrast.agent.middlewares.django_middleware.DjangoMiddleware' ]